Frank Snepp

-Frank Warren Snepp, III (born May 3, 1943) is a journalist and former chief analyst of North Vietnamese strategy for the Central Intelligence Agency (CIA) in Saigon during the Vietnam War.
+Frank Warren Snepp, III (born May 3, 1943) is an American journalist and former chief analyst of North Vietnamese strategy for the Central Intelligence Agency (CIA) in Saigon during the Vietnam War.
 For five out of his eight years as a CIA officer, he worked as interrogator, agent debriefer, and chief strategy analyst in the United States Embassy, Saigon; he was awarded the Intelligence Medal of Merit for his work.
 Snepp is a former producer for KNBC-TV in Los Angeles, California.
 He was one of the first whistle blowers who revealed the inner workings, secrets and failures of the national security services in the 1970s.
 As a result of a loss in a 1980 court case brought by the CIA, all of Snepp's publications require prior approval by the CIA.

 Background

 Born in Kinston, North Carolina, Snepp studied Elizabethan literature at Columbia University, graduating in 1965.
-After spending a year at CBS News, he returned to Columbia's School of International and Public Affairs, graduating in 1968.
+After spending a year at CBS News, he returned to Columbia's School of International and Public Affairs, from which he graduated in 1968.